nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 Logos is one of the best investments I have ever made.
 It has been an incredible resource for my own growth, learning, seminary studies, and ministry.

-My journey with Logos began with several questions such as:
+If you are just beginning with Logos or looking to go deeper, you are likely wondering:

-* _What Logos base package should I buy?_
+* _Which Logos base package should I buy?_
 * _Which resources are a must-have?_
 * _What is the most cost-effective way to get into Logos?_
 * _Are there any Logos discounts or buying tips I should know about?_